 - Your finances

 - We only speak to others when we have your permission.

 - We take direction from you.

 - There is no fee for our services.

 - We have offices in Burlington, Montpelier, Rutland, St. Johnsbury, Rutland and Springfield.

 - We are here to listen to your concerns, respect your choices and preferences, and help you find solutions.
 You make your own decisions.

 How To Contact Us

 If you have questions or concerns about long-term care services in Vermont, contact us at the Vermont Long-Term Care Ombudsman Project.
 Fill in our online form or call us at 1-800-889-2047.
-You can also answer a few questions and get specific information about your long-term care questions with our Find Legal Help tool.
+You can also answer a few questions and get specific information about your long-term care questions with our Legal Help Tool.